darrpama/DO5_SimpleDocker-2/README.md

 As a result of the third task you should provide source files for running the web server.

-As a result of the fourth and fifth tasks you should provide docker images.
+As a result of the fourth and fifth tasks you should provide dockerfiles.

-As a result of the sixth task you should provide a *docker-compose.yml* file and the docker images needed to run it (if not provided earlier).
+As a result of the sixth task you should provide a *docker-compose.yml* file and the dockerfiles needed to run it (if not provided earlier).

 - A report with a .md extension must be uploaded to the repository, in the src folder.
 - All parts of the task should be highlighted in the report as level 2 headings.